 (Te Papa Press and Auckland Art Gallery Toi o Tāmaki)

-In tandem, Te Papa is currently hosting an exhibition of some of White’s work.
-These include key portraits and local landscapes from the 1970s and some of her collaborative works with artists from across the Pacific and Aotearoa in recent years.
+In tandem with the book’s publication, Te Papa is hosting an exhibition of Robin White’s work.
+This includes key portraits and local landscapes from the 1970s, as well as her collaborative work with artists from across the Pacific and Aotearoa.
 Robin White: Something Is Happening Here.
 Robin White: Te Whanaketanga.
 4 Jun – 18 Sep 2022

-To all Paekākāriki-ites, if you haven’t been already, make sure you go to the exhibition at Te Papa before it closes on 18 September.
-If not for the huge variety of stunning and diverse work, then for the simple fact that our iconic village features among her early art.
+To all Paekākāriki-ites, if you have not been already, make sure you go to the exhibition at Te Papa before it closes on 18 September, if not for the huge variety of stunning and diverse work then for the simple fact that our village features among Robin’s early art.

-At this time, White had a strong connection to Paekākāriki and its surrounds.
-In 1969, after graduating from the University of Auckland’s Elam School of Fine Arts, White had made the move south to Paremata to teach art at Mana College.
-Here, she lived in a tiny worker’s cottage at Bottle Creek, up a steep macrocarpa lined track linking Seaview Road to Pāuatahanui inlet.
-A year earlier she had met Sam Hunt who was to profoundly influence her life and her art.
+White had a strong connection to Paekākāriki and its surrounds.
+In 1969, after graduating from the University of Auckland’s Elam School of Fine Arts, she moved south to Paremata to teach art at Mana College.
+A tiny worker’s cottage up a steep macrocarpa lined track linking Seaview Road to Pāuatahanui Inlet, became her home.
+A year earlier, she had met legendary poet Sam Hunt, also of Bottle Creek.
+He was to profoundly influence her life and her art.

 Art historian Linda Tyler writes of this artwork: